rafael-santiago/hefesto/README.md

 ``Hefesto`` is a multi platform build system which currently runs on ``Linux``, ``FreeBSD``, ``MINIX``, ``Solaris``, ``NetBSD``, ``OpenBSD`` and ``Windows``.

-The main ``Hefesto's`` feature is allow a more programatic build scripting.
+The main ``Hefesto's`` feature is allow a more programmatic build scripting.

 In order to do it ``Hefesto`` uses his own language (more procedural than declarative).